ax.plot

 Returns: List of RangeParameters.

-ax.plot.helper.get_range_parameters_from_list(parameters: List[Parameter], min_num_values: int = 0) List[RangeParameter][source]
+ax.plot.helper.get_range_parameters_from_list(parameters: list[Parameter], min_num_values: int = 0) list[RangeParameter][source]

 Get a list of range parameters from a model.